 Rate of descent calculation method 1

-The first method of calculating necessary rate of descent is to use the following equation:
+It is important to learn about the rate of descent formula, the first method of calculating the necessary rate of descent is to use the following equation:

 Groundspeed x 5